NIN: NIMC Pledges Commitment To Enroll 2.5 Million Nigerians, Residents Monthly

 Pantami assured the NIMC management of his resolve to improve the state of the current infrastructure and equipment to enable the commission sustain its performance towards the discharge of this critical national assignment.

-The NIMC boss restated the commitment of the commission’s management towards meeting and surpassing the monthly target as part of the policy statements in the National Digital Economy Policy and Strategy (NDEPS).
+The NIMC boss restated the commitment of the commission’s management towards meeting and urpassing the monthly target as part of the policy statements in the National Digital Economy Policy and Strategy (NDEPS).